seungtaek94/seungtaek94.github.io/_posts/2020-02-13-pr-Improved-training-of-binary-networks-for-human-pose-estimation.md

 >
 >[4] M. Rastegari, V. Ordonez, J. Redmon, and A. Farhadi.
 Xnornet:
 Imagenet classification using binary convolutional neural networks.
 In ECCV, 2016.
+>
+>[5] A. Bulat and Y. Tzimiropoulos.
+Hierarchical binary cnns for landmark localization with limited resources.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 2018.
+>
+>[6] M. Andriluka, L. Pishchulin, P. Gehler, and B. Schiele.
+2d human pose estimation: New benchmark and state of the art analysis.
+In CVPR, 2014.